andrepaulodantas/Sorting_operations/product-api/README.md

 ### Prerequisites

-- Java 11 JDK
+- Java 11+ JDK
-- Maven
+- Maven 3.6+
+- MongoDB (optional, app will use in-memory storage if not available)

 ### Using Maven